-Your data balance is 200MBm valid for next 10 days.
+Your data balance is 200MBm valid for the next 10 days.
 Thank you

 Network Initiated Call Flow:

-When mobile operator or a gateway wants to display menu to the mobile user, network initiated session starts.
-USSDGW can send menu directly to the roaming MSC/VLR or it can be via HLR.
-Direct sending, offloads the hlr.
-To send menu directly, the USSDGW should know the IMSI and visiting MSC/VLR.
-HLR lookup is one of the option to get IMSI and roaming MSC.
+When a mobile operator or a gateway wants to display a menu to the mobile user, a network-initiated session starts.
+USSDGW can send the menu directly to the roaming MSC/VLR or it can be via HLR.
+Direct sending, offloads the HLR.
+To send the menu directly, the USSDGW should know the IMSI and visiting MSC/VLR.
+HLR lookup is one of the options to get IMSI and roaming MSC.